acamposuribe/p5.brush/README.md

 Embrace the full potential of your creative coding projects with p5.brush.js, where every stroke is a brush with possibility.

-(And thanks ChatGPG for helping with the description)
+(And thanks ChatGPT for helping with the description)

 ## Table of Contents
 - [Installation](#installation)